Like karaoke night at your favorite bar, new banking fees have a way of making even longtime customers head for the exits.

 - An opening deposit in the form of cash, check or payment information, including account number and nine-digit routing number, for an existing bank account with a balance big enough to cover the amount.

-That last part is key; the amount of money you’ll need to start a checking account can vary greatly.
-Bankrate’s 2012 Checking Account Survey found the average minimum deposit needed to open an interest-bearing checking account was $507.
-The average minimum to open a noninterest checking account, $74, was much lower.
+That last part is key.
+The amount of money you’ll need to start a checking account can vary greatly.
+Bankrate’s 2017 Checking Account Survey found the average minimum deposit needed to open an interest-bearing checking account was around $583.
+The average minimum to open a non-interest-bearing checking account, $163, was much lower.

 Switch over direct deposits and bill pay

-Fortunately, switching those services over to your new bank just takes a little bit of paperwork and good timing, says Ware of the Independent Community Bankers of America.
+Switching direct deposits and bill pay over to your new bank just takes a bit of paperwork and precise timing.

-First, you’ll want to cancel any automatic bill payments scheduled at your old institution, to prevent those payments from overdrawing your old checking account, she says.
+First, you’ll want to cancel any automatic bill payments scheduled at your old institution, to prevent those payments from overdrawing your old checking account.

-Then, arrange to switch your direct deposit to the new account with your employer’s human resources department, Ware says.
+Then, arrange to switch your direct deposit to the new account with your employer’s human resources department.
 You might need to bring in a canceled check from your new account, but your new account number and routing number may suffice.

 After doing that, it’s time to start rescheduling automatic bill payments from your new account.
 Keep in mind that if you’ve authorized a particular vendor to automatically charge monthly payments to your debit card, you’ll need to give them your new debit information to prevent an overdraft or late payment.